MohamedElidrissi/mern-shops-app/README.md

 # mern-shops-app

-This is a part of my #100DaysOfCode challenge, its a Fullstack application built with the MERN stack.
+This is a part of my #100DaysOfCode challenge, its a Fullstack application built with the MERN stack and consists of the following features:

  - User can sign up with a username, email, and password.
  - User can sign in with email and password.